SOTA-Robotics/remoteControl/README.md

 This remote control system is designed for handling any emergencies including power-off, and exceptions such as robot conveyors conducting wrong operations, which will potentially damage the system itself or the people's safety.
 Hence a remote control system is proposed to prevent this happening and monitor the whole system if works properly.
-If any exceptions occur, the system will be aborted and record any wrong message in the "logging.log" file.
+If any exceptions occur, the system will be aborted and record exceptions msg in the "logging.log" file.

 # Here are descriptions for the remote control system
 ## Communication
-1. Main system(Computer vision system): This system is required to communicate with the main system which is in charge of detecting and commanding a delta robot to sort materials.
+1. Main system(Computer vision system): This system is required to communicate with the main system which is in charge of detecting and commanding a delta robot to sort wastes.
 The communication is via socket and it requires rj45 as well as routing connection.
 The message's format is defined as a dictionary of {"temp_dict": temperature_dict, "count_dict": self.grasp_count_dict, "conveyor": True, "robot_error": self.robot_error, "start": False, "pause": False, "stop": False}
 2. RS485 for slave devices(current sensor, alarm and relays):  This communication is based on Modbus protocol and RS485 physical connection.